In-Home Dementia Care Costs For Family Members

 These costs may seem prohibitive to many people.
 Financial assistance may be available from state-run programs or government health programs like Medicare or Medicaid.
 Eligibility requirements can vary, so be sure to check with your local government agency.

-Finding additional support for caring for a dementia patient
+Finding additional health care support for a dementia and Alzheimer’s patient

 The financial and emotional stressors associated with taking care of a loved one with dementia can be significant.
 It may be beneficial to speak to a mental health professional in these situations.
 However, if you are providing in-home care to a loved one, leaving them home alone so you can attend a therapy appointment may not be feasible.
 Online therapy can be a more accessible alternative in these situations.